Finding a New Home For Your Pet

 At this time we are not accepting pets from outside Palm Beach County.
 Please contact a shelter in your area.

 1. Complete the form at the bottom of this page.

-4. After all information about your pet has been gathered and the animal assessment completed, we will discuss your options with you so you can make the best decision for your pet.
+4. After all information about your pet has been gathered, we will discuss your options with you so you can make the best decision for your pet.